"What happens when technology subdues humanity? When humanity is no longer defined by being human."

 You Keep Using That Word: "Vaccine" is consistently used to refer to a cure for a cyber-virus, never as a preventative measure.
 The same for the Murai Vaccine - it doesn't prevent Cyberbrain Sclerosis, it just suppresses it.

 You Killed My Father: Yu's motive for assassinating the Vice-Minister of China is that he's responsible for his mother's death.
 And that of his wife, since he and his father share the same cyberbrain.

 Younger than They Look: An old woman found in NOT EQUAL - she's a young girl who was kidnapped 16 years ago, and has been rapidly aged by her experiences as a hostage.
 Togusa is visibly shocked to learn she's younger than he is.

-Your Head Asplode: And does it ever.
+Your Head Asplode: Boy, does it ever.
 The animation crew seems to have a somewhat disturbing liking for these; there's a head that explodes in some form or fashion in the first/last episodes of both anime seasons.
 Up to and including the Major herself.

 Justified Trope.
 In a world where you can have your brain put in a cyborg body, only a devastating head-shot is a confirmed kill (The Major escaped this fate by sending a remote controlled body in her stead).